 She hesitated, then smiled knowingly.
-“It looks like people are heading in that direction.”
-We followed them to the dining room, where bottles of Chardonnay were lined up like soldiers next to bottles of Zinfandel.
+“I think people are heading in that direction.”
+We followed them to the dining room, where bottles of chardonnay were lined up like soldiers next to bottles of zinfandel.
 Behind them lay an impressive spread of appetizers.

-“Lucky you,” Anna said.
-“I wish they had a Sauv Blanc, but oh well.”
-She poured herself a cup of the Chardonnay.
+Anna blinked, her expression wavering between confusion and concern.
+“That’s a cab, isn’t it?”
+I looked at the bottle I was holding.
+“Lucky you,” she said.
+“I wish they had a sauv blanc, but oh well.”
+She poured herself a cup of the chardonnay.

 I was still peering at the bottle in my hand.
-“This was a Zinfandel when I picked it up, wasn’t it?
+“But… this was a zinfandel when I picked it up, wasn’t it?
 The bottles were all the same.”

-Anna looked at me for a moment, then dropped her voice.
-“You seem tense, honey.
+Anna stared for a moment, then dropped her voice.
+“Honey, you seem tense.
 And I think you’ve lost weight.
 Are you OK?”

-I nodded at the helpful advice, downed the wine quickly, and poured another cup, then another.
+I nodded at the sage advice, downed the wine quickly, and poured another cup, then another.

 “God I wish I had a cup of coffee,” I muttered.

-The scent of hot coffee filled the room and I slowly raised my eyes.
-A steaming white ceramic mug was sitting on the desk next to my laptop.
+The scent of coffee filled the room and I slowly raised my eyes.
+A steaming mug was sitting on the desk next to my laptop.
+The mug was made of thick white ceramic, the kind found in diners.
 I hadn’t noticed it when I came in.
 Had Sara left it for me?
-She was becoming a regular mind reader these days.

-Suddenly a wave of nausea rolled over me, and I lunged for the wastebasket at the foot of the bed and heaved into it.
+A wave of nausea rolled over me.
+I lunged for the wastebasket at the foot of the bed and heaved into it.
 The trash can had mesh sides, and my wine-stained offering began oozing out of it and onto the cracked hardwood floor.

 Grimacing, I slurred, “Ugh, I wish I didn’t have to clean that tomorrow.”

 Flopping onto the bed, I pulled off my clothes and lay my head on my cheap, squashed-flat pillow.
-“I wish my pillow was thicker,” I muttered, and felt it rise beneath my head like baking bread as I drifted off.
+“I wish it was thicker,” I murmured and felt it rise beneath my head like baking bread as I drifted off.

-Thus begins an adventure that will take Lauren to Croatia, Switzerland, Beirut, the Sinai, and the depths and heights of the human spirit.
-I look forward to sharing it when it is completed.
+Thus begins an adventure that will take Lauren to Croatia, Switzerland, Beirut, and the Sinai, and [spoiler redacted] as she explores the mysterious object around her wrist and the mysterious forces that shape who we are.